Amazing Things to Do on your Winter Getaway to Margaret River

 Here are the top things to do in each town around Margaret River:

-- Margaret River: The rural town of Margaret River has some of the best boutique shops in the region.
+• Margaret River: This rural town has some of the best boutique shops in the region.
 Browse the shops as you walk through the one street town centre.
 Be sure to stop for a coffee at the eclectic Margaret River Bakery.

 Overall